What kinds of water birds can you find in South Dakota?

 - Males have reddish-brown flanks, green heads, a white chest, black backs, and yellow eyes.

 - Females are brown, and sometimes, you can see a bluish shoulder patch.

 - Both sexes have distinctive bills, which are large and wide!

-If you only glance at the green head, casual observers in South Dakota might accidentally think these ducks are Mallards.
-But one look up close at these water birds, and you should notice the ENORMOUS spoon-shaped bill, which is how Northern Shovelers got their name.
+If you only glance at their green heads, casual observers in South Dakota might accidentally think these water birds are Mallards.
+But upon closer review, you should notice the ENORMOUS spoon-shaped bill, which is how Northern Shovelers got their name.

 Northern Shoveler Range Map

 They use their large bill to shovel and sift through mud and sand to find tasty tidbits like crustaceans, mollusks, and aquatic insects.
 Interestingly, their bill has over 100 tiny projections on the edges called lamellae that help filter out the food they want to eat.